Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: Introduction

 \section{Introduction}

 The quest for generalized robot systems, capable of understanding and interacting with the complex real world, fundamentally relies on rich, high-fidelity 4D (3D + time) human-object interaction (HOI) data.
-This data is invaluable for providing crucial insights into human motor skills, intent, and physical reasoning, empowering applications to train intelligent robotic agents for dexterous manipulation to populating virtual worlds with realistic digital humans for gaming and VR/AR applications.
+This data is invaluable for providing crucial insights into human motor skills, intent, and physical reasoning, empowering applications ranging from training intelligent robotic agents for dexterous manipulation to populating virtual worlds with realistic digital humans for gaming and VR/AR applications.

 Despite its importance, acquiring generalized 4D HOI data remains a significant challenge.
 Existing multi-sensor oriented HOI capture systems, exemplified by BEHAVE~\cite{behave}, offer high-precision reconstructions by leveraging multi-view camera setups and sophisticated sensor arrays.
 However, the associated cost, from numerous cameras, sensors, and specialized studios, is prohibitive for large-scale data collection.
 Consequently, these systems are often confined to controlled indoor settings with limited object diversity, preventing the capture of HOI data for common outdoor activities like riding and surfing, as well as complex on-site construction tasks involved in industrial manufacturing processes.